-2. Report
+3. Report

-2.1.
+3.1.
 HEY LEP Skills Network

-- 2.1.1.
-The inaugural meeting of the HEY LEP Skills Network took place on Wednesday 13th July at the Aura Innovation Centre and welcomed circa 50 delegates to hear updates on UKSPF, Multiply, Bootcamps, Devolution and to participate in the launch of the HEY Workforce website. - 2.1.2.
+- 3.1.1.
+The inaugural meeting of the HEY LEP Skills Network took place on Wednesday 13th July at the Aura Innovation Centre and welcomed circa 50 delegates to hear updates on UKSPF, Multiply, Bootcamps, Devolution and to participate in the launch of the HEY Workforce website. - 3.1.2.
 The next meeting of the Network is scheduled for Tuesday 18th October.
 Delegates will receive updates on the Local Skills Improvement Plan and have an opportunity to participate in a round table discussion which will help to inform the LSIP development process.
-They will also hear from Humber Industrial Cluster Plan colleagues who will also invite partner input. - 2.1.3.
-The LEP is seeking an independent Chair and Vice-Chair to lead the work of the Skills Network through an open and transparent process.
+They will also hear from Humber Industrial Cluster Plan colleagues who will invite partner input through a round table session. - 3.1.3.
+The LEP is seeking an independent Chair and Vice-Chair to lead the work of the Skills Network.
 The roles will provide leadership for the group including co-ordination and support of HEY LEP Employment and Skills Network activities.
 They will be supported by the HEY LEP's Employment & Skills team who will be responsible for the organisation and administration of events.
 Full details of the recruitment process are provided on the HEY LEP website here: HEY LEP Skills Network Chair and Vice Chair Recruitment " HEY LEP Hull and East Yorkshire

-2.2.
+3.2.
 Career Aspirations Group

-2.2.1.
-The Career Aspirations Group is planning a Continuing Professional Development (CPD) event for employability professionals to take place in Spring 2023 and will be themed "professional services".
+3.2.1.
+The Career Aspirations Group is planning a CPD event for employability professionals to take place in Autumn of 2022 and will be themed "professional services".

-2.3.
+3.3.
 Apprenticeship & Technical Education Group

-2.3.1.
+- 3.3.1.
 The Apprenticeship & Technical Education group is supporting the HEY LEP Employment & Skills team with the commissioning of a piece of research into Apprenticeships.
-This research will provide insight to the

-LEP and its stakeholders into local apprenticeships provision including strengths, gaps in provision and opportunities to further develop the local offer.
+This research will provide insight to the LEP and its stakeholders into local apprenticeships provision including strengths, gaps in provision and opportunities to further develop the local offer. - 3.3.2.

-2.3.2.
 The group is also supporting a piece of research into technical education which has been initiated by the Careers & Enterprise Company.

-2.4.
+3.4.
 Talent Forum

-2.4.1.
+3.4.1.
 Arrangements for the inaugural meeting of the HEY LEP Talent Forum are underway.
 The group will Chaired by Nikki Davies, HEY LEP Employment & Skills Board member.

-2.5.
+3.5.
 The Humber Local Digital Skills Partnership